hathimanan/seekurify/SECURITY.md

 ## Security Best Practices

-For users of SEEKurify, we recommend:
+For users of Seekurify, we recommend:
 - Using strong, unique passwords and updating them regularly.
 - Enabling two-factor authentication (2FA) wherever possible.
 - Regularly scanning files and links using the built-in security tools.
-- Staying informed on the latest cybersecurity threats and updates provided within the SEEKurify platform.
+- Staying informed on the latest cybersecurity threats and updates provided within the Seekurify platform.

 ---

-Thank you for helping us keep SEEKurify safe and secure!
+Thank you for helping us keep Seekurify safe and secure!